SKIP TO PAGE CONTENT

 User avatar

-Tracy Riegel almost 5 years ago said
+Tracy Riegel over 5 years ago said

 Hi Russ-Congratulations on your daughter’s graduation!
 I can’t believe 6 years have gone by so quickly!
 I just saw on my FB page, a photo of my Parent Council Nittany Lion statue from April 2013!
 Seems like a lifetime ago!...see more